RNutr (Public Health), FHEA, MA, MSc, BSc (Hons)

 – PG Cert in Academic Practice (Higher Education), St Mary’s University (distinction), conferred 2015

 – MSc in Public Health Nutrition, Queen Margaret University Edinburgh (pass), conferred 2008

-– BSc in Food and Nutritional Sciences (Hons.), Chinese University of Hong Kong (pass), conferred 2006
+– BSc in Food and Nutritional Sciences (Hons), Chinese University of Hong Kong (pass), conferred 2006

-Nutrition Consultant and Lecturer, Freelance, London and Hong Kong
+Nutritionist and Food Consultant, and Lecturer, Freelance, London and Hong Kong

 September 2016 – present